AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 #### Parameters:

-featureMatrix: Matrix containing all data.
+* featureMatrix: Matrix containing data.

 #### Returns:

-predictedValue: A value that is predicted by the model.
+* predictedValue: A value that is predicted by the model.